awesome-pro/neon-website/content/docs/guides/django-migrations.md

 ## Conclusion

-In this guide, we demonstrated how to set up a Django project with Neon Postgres, define database models, and generate migrations and run them.
+In this guide, we demonstrated how to set up a Django project with Unique Postgres, define database models, and generate migrations and run them.
 Django's ORM and migration system make it easy to interact with the database and manage schema evolution over time.

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/guide-neon-django" description="Run migrations in a Neon-Django project" icon="github">Migrations with Neon and Django</a>
+<a href="https://github.com/neondatabase/guide-neon-django" description="Run migrations in a Neon-Django project" icon="github">Migrations with Unique and Django</a>
 </DetailIconCards>

 ## Resources